 - Soak in lukewarm water and give the patient some painkillers.

-- Something to remember: Always bring your marine sting solution or kit when you are out to sea, if you have any.
+- Something to remember: Always bring your marine sting solution or kit when you are out to swim if you have any.